bbauska/TUMx-DWAPNx/README.md

 becomes the prototype of the newly created object.

-The keyword this returns our new object inside the constructor function, allowing us to define and initialize object\'s properties.
+The keyword this returns our new object inside the constructor function, allowing us to define and initialize object&apos;s properties.

 Each function has a prototype property.